 Next, I place the buds cut-side-up on a baking sheet lined with baking paper.
 I turn my oven onto the lowest setting and place the buds into the oven for about 30 minutes.
 You want to dry the cacti out to concentrate the mescaline alkaloids.

 The next step is pretty easy.
 I cut the buds into strips (again, wearing protective gloves) and placed them in a small saucepan with one cup of fresh, clear organic apple juice.
-I brought that to a simmer for at least 15 minutes — you really want to give it time to infuse into the juice.
+I brought that to a simmer for at least an hour — you really want to give it time to infuse into the juice.
 The cacti should turn a very dark green as they infuse and concentrate.

 At this point, I added one-half cup of a mix of refined sugar and jam gelatin (I used one part white sugar to two parts powdered gelatin).
 I keep stirring until the jam starts to stiffen and — oh, fuck, I just licked the spoon to taste the jam out of habit.
 Don’t do that!

 Anyway, the juice should take on the consistency of a thin maple syrup.